 1. Bigger Insurance Policies

-Because of the size, nature, and interstate movement of a commercial truck, the they carry can be worth 50 times more than an insurance policy on a passenger vehicle.
+Because of the size, nature, and interstate movement of a commercial truck, the insurance policy they carry can be worth 50 times more than an insurance policy on a passenger vehicle.
 Mostly, this amount of coverage is necessary because of the damage such a large truck can inflict.

 This often means that they will put their most experienced insurance adjusters on the case.
 These highly experienced adjusters will employ complex tactics in an attempt to reduce their client’s liability and increase the blame on the injured party.
 If they are successful in placing even a small amount of liability on the injured, they may be able to significantly reduce or outright .